hilbert-spaess/hilbert-spaess.github.io/_posts/2020-06-07-true_naturals_reals.md

 ---
-title: True naturals and true reals
+title: Confessions of a recovering Platonist
 layout: post
 ---